ChristeenTJose/Virtual-Ink/README.md

 ## Note:
 * caliberation.py is a handbuilt python module
-* You need to execute only virtual ink.py
+* You need to execute only "virtual ink.py"